cs4218/cs4218-2420-ecom-project-team07/README.md

 ## Running the Project

-1. In the root directory, run `npm run dev`
+1. In the root directory, run `npm run dev`.
+This starts both the front and backend
 1. Your browser should automatically open to <http://localhost:3000/>

 ## Running Tests

-1. In the root directory, run `npm run test`
+1. In the root directory, run `npm run test`.
+This tests both the front and backend, printing results to the console and generating code coverage report files

+# Developer Documentation

+## Elevating an Account to Admin

+1. In Compass, change the user object's `role` value from 0 to 1

 ---